007cod/Rec2Assign/README.md

 ```

 ## Datasets
-You can access the well pre-processed datasets from [[Google Drive]](https://github.com/Yi107/Dataset-for-PCOM), then place the downloaded contents under the correspond dataset folder such as `./dataset/dd`.
+You can access the well pre-processed datasets from [[Github]](https://github.com/Yi107/Dataset-for-PCOM), then place the downloaded contents under the correspond dataset folder such as `./dataset/dd`.

 ## Quick start
 1. Download datasets and place them under `./dataset`